 NET

 YEAR ENDING DEFERRED

-DECEMBER 31.
-OUTFLOWS
+DECEMBER 31, OUTFLOWS

-2017 \$ (13,789)
+2019 \$ 58,206

-2018 (394)
+2020 29,323

-2019 34,287
+2021 53,725

-2020 2,921
+2022 89,364

 Thereafter

-Total \$ 23,025
+Total \$ 230,618

-Actuarial Assumptions - The following are the methods and assumptions used to determine total pension liability at December 31, 2016:
+Actuarial Assumptions - The following are the methods and assumptions used to determine total pension liability at December 31, 2018:

-- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.75 percent. - Salary Increases were expected to be 3.75 percent to 14.50 percent, including inflation. - The Investment Rate of Return was assumed to be 7.50 percent. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2014 valuation according to an experience study from years 2011 to 2013. - The IMRF-specific rates for Mortality (for non-disabled retirees) were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
+- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50 percent. - Salary Increases were expected to be 3.39 percent to 14.25 percent, including inflation. - The Investment Rate of Return was assumed to be 7.25 percent. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016. - For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.

-- For Disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for nondisabled lives. - For Active Members, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+- For disabled retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for nondisabled lives. - For active members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF-specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience. - The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return to the target asset allocation percentage and adding expected inflation.
-The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table as of December 31, 2018:

-PROJECTED R ETURNS/RISK
+PROJECTED RE TURNS/RISK

-TARGET RETURN ONE YEAR TEN YEAR
+TARGET ONE YEAR TEN YEAR

-ASSET CLASS ALLOCATION 12/31/2016 ARITHMETRIC GEOMETRIC
+ASSET CLASS ALLOCATION ARITHMETIC GEOMETRIC

-Equities 38.00 % 7.77 % 8.30 % 6.85 %
+Equities 37.00 % 8.50 % 7.15 %

-International Equities 17.00 3.54 8.45 6.75
+International Equities 18.00 9.20 7.25

-Fixed Income 27.00 4.85 3.05 3.00
+Fixed Income 28.00 3.75 3.75

-Real Estate 8.00 8.97 6.90 5.75
+Real Estate 9.00 7.30 6.25

-Alternatives 9.00
+Alternatives 7.00

-Private Equity N/A 12.45 7.35
+Private Equity 12.40 8.50

-Hedge Funds N/A 5.35 5.25
+Hedge Funds 5.75 5.50

-Commodities N/A 4.25 2.65
+Commodities 4.75 3.20

-Cash Equivalents 1.00 N/A 2.25 2.25
+Cash Equivalents 1.00 2.50 2.50

 Total 100.00 %

-Single Discount Rate - A Single Discount Rate of 7.50 percent was used to measure the total pension liability.
+Single Discount Rate - A Single Discount Rate of 7.25 percent was used to measure the total pension liability.
 The projection of cash flow used to determine this Single Discount Rate assumed that the plan members' contributions will be made at the current contribution rate, and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 The Single Discount Rate reflects: